nmpowell/carbon-intensity-forecast-tracking/README.md

 - 48 half-hours per day, so * 50 = 100,000 measurements per day, 4 bytes each so 400 kb.
 - 1 year so 150 MB per year
 - Github size limit of about 5GB we should be fine for a while.

+#### Dates and times

+Throughout, I represent the 30-minute time window defined by a "from" and "to" timestamp in the API using just the "from" datetime.
+Thus a forecasted datetime given here represents a 30-minute window beginning at that time.

+All times are UTC.

+If we query the 48h forecast API at a given time X, the earliest time window (the 0th entry in the data) begins at the current time rounded down to the nearest half hour, i.e. "from" timepoint 0 represents the window covering the time requested.

 #### Regions